 The results from our 2020 Inclusion survey found:

 We believe that society has been bound by preconceived ideas about what people can and can’t do for far too long.
 Factors such as gender, social backgrounds, ethnicity and ‘who you know’ have had a greater impact on the professional world than most are ready to admit.

 We are going a step beyond saying that the gender pay gap is important.
 Find out more about our approach and reach our full Gender Pay Gap report.

-Schroders is one of the 44 voting members in the Hong Kong Lesbian, Gay, Bisexual and Transgender (LGBT+) Interbank Forum.
-The forum was founded in 2006 as an inter-organisational forum for LGBT+ personnel working in Hong Kong’s financial sector.
-We get together to share best practices that support diversity and inclusion of LGBT+ employees and enable a more inclusive community.
+Schroders is one of the 49 member companies in the Hong Kong Lesbian, Gay, Bisexual and Transgender (LGBT+) Interbank Forum.
+The forum was founded in 2006 as an informal group to bring together LGBT members of the financial industry in Hong Kong and their allies.
+Its aim was to coordinate activities, share best practices and leverage resources on common interests.

 Amy Cho, CEO, Hong Kong and Head of Distribution, Asia Pacific is a founding sponsor of the Bloomberg Women’s Buy-side Network (BWBN).
 The Hong Kong chapter of BWBN convenes a community of senior and middle level female buyside professionals, and serves as a platform for industry players to discuss future investment trends and inspire the next generation of buyside professionals through student outreach and engagement.
 One of BWBN’s initiatives for 2021 was a global conference held together with non-governmental organisation Girls are Investors and women’s mentoring and leadership group TARA aimed at female university students to build a pipeline of female buy-side professionals.